cenit/rapidstring/README.md

 cmake ..
 cmake --build .
 ```
+The build will default to debug mode.
+To compile in release mode, pass this flag `-DCMAKE_BUILD_TYPE=Release` to the cmake generation command.
 The test and benchmark executables will be in their respective folders.